jellyfin-archive/jellyfin-apiclient-javascript/README.md

     yarn install
     ```

-3. Build the library for production
+3. Build the library for production.

     ```sh
     yarn build
     ```

-4. Build the library for development
+4. Build the library for development.

     ```sh
     yarn dev